 Data receipt

-Data will be collected on the eCRFs and entered by CRC staff (Nurses, clinicians or laboratory technicians) on the designated database which will be managed by Oxford and MRC/UVRI & LSHTM Uganda Research Unit, Entebbe.
-Data shall only be entered on the paper CRFs in case of a failure of the REDCap database or internet failure at the sites.
+Data will be collected on the eCRFs by CRC staff (Nurses, clinicians or laboratory technicians) on the designated database which will be managed by Oxford and MRC/UVRI & LSHTM Uganda Research Unit, Entebbe.
+Data shall only be entered on the paper CRFs in case of a failure of the REDCap database or internet failure at the sites and later transcribed to eCRFs when REDCap/internet services are restored.
 This information must be documented, and these CRFs also stored as source documents.

 Data receipt at CRCs